 Let’s take a look at the ergonomics of the pistol.

-We’ll start with the safety.
-The safety on the Ruger PC Charger is the same style of safety that they have on the Ruger 10/22.
+We’ll start with the safety of the PC Charger.
+The safety on the gun is the same style of safety that they have on the Ruger 10/22.

 A simple push-button safety located on the right side of the gun is meant to be pressed with the trigger finger of a right-handed shooter.